bucko909/powerpod/README.md

 Also includes a browser extension to get the data to render in Firefox/Chrome (only tested in Chrome).

 While I've made an attempt to get profile data decoded, my main focus is on importing ride data.
 The contents of the profile are somewhat interesting, though.
+If you want to mess with profile data (tweaking ride parameters etc.), for now at least I recommend you use Isaac.

 I don't intend to ever deal with firmware updates.
 If you want to update your firmware, *use Isaac*.

 ## Getting rides